codefitz/tplser/README.md

 * IF evaluation parsing
 * FOR loop parsing
 * Summary (counts of statements)
-* Checks for unitialised variables
+* Checks for itialised variables
 * Identifies and checks for integrity of section headers (required/missing declarations)
 * Rudimentary file handling